gendy1300/banquemisrtask/README.md

 ## Unit Testing

-The project has some unit and instrumented tests that you can find in [StarterTest.kt](https://github.com/gendy1300/banquemisrtask/blob/master/app/src/androidTest/java/com/ahmedelgendy/banquemisrtask/StarterTest.kt) it will test navigation and if the fields will accept numbers only or not .
+The project has some unit and instrumented tests that you can find in [StarterTest.kt](https://github.com/gendy1300/banquemisrtask/blob/master/app/src/androidTest/java/com/ahmedelgendy/banquemisrtask/StarterTest.kt) it will test navigation and if the fields will accept numbers only or not.

-Also will test the changes in text fields if it will effect the other field or not and more you will fin these unit test here [ConvertTest.kt](https://github.com/gendy1300/banquemisrtask/blob/master/app/src/androidTest/java/com/ahmedelgendy/banquemisrtask/ConvertTest.kt)
+Also will test the changes in text fields to see if they will affect the other field or not, and you will find these unit tests here [ConvertTest.kt](https://github.com/gendy1300/banquemisrtask/blob/master/app/src/androidTest/java/com/ahmedelgendy/banquemisrtask/ConvertTest.kt)

 <!-- USAGE EXAMPLES -->
 ## Usage

-After launching the app, it will display a screen with input and output fields and two currency pickers.
+After launching, the app will display a screen with input and output fields and two currency pickers.
 After choosing a currency, the output will be converted accordingly.

 After typing in the input/output field, the user will be given 1 second before calling the convert API, and the value of the other field changes accordingly.